What is an XML sitemap and why should you have one?

 What websites need an XML sitemap?

-Google’s documentation says sitemaps are beneficial for “really large websites,” “websites with large archives,” “new websites with just a few external links to it,” and “websites which use rich media content.”
+Google’s documentation says sitemaps are beneficial for “really large websites,” “websites with large archives,” “new websites with just a few external links to them,” and “websites which use rich media content.”
 According to Google, proper internal linking should allow it to find all your content easily.
-Unfortunately, there are many sites out there that do not give proper thought to logically linking their content.
+Unfortunately, many sites do not properly link their content logically.

-Every single website needs Google to be able to find essential pages easily and to know when they’re last updated.
+Every website needs Google to find essential pages easily and know when they were last updated.
 That’s why this feature is included in the Yoast SEO plugin.

 Which pages should be in your XML sitemap?